 While there are always exceptions, we have found the following to be true in most cases.

 In the Philippines, life is not as stable as it is in America.
 This is true for a lot of aspects of day-to-day life including employment, income, and services.
 For a Filipino, a good stable full-time job, one they can rely on, is a primary concern.
 A steady income that they can be sure of can be pivotal and life-changing for them.

 It’s common for your competition, (other American hiring companies) to treat their Filipino workers poorly.
 If you treat your staff well, they will respond with reliability and loyalty.

 Filipino’s do not suffer from what I would describe as the ADDS (American Dream Deformation Syndrome).
-This is where people in the U.S. increasingly look for ways to get rich quick.
+This is where people in the U.S. increasingly look for ways to get rich quickly.
 U.S. workers do not necessarily look for long-term stable jobs.
-The net result of this is job hopping, people working in a job only until they can find something better.
+The net result of this is job-hopping, people working in a job only until they can find something better.
 This is often done with the belief that jumping jobs frequently is more rewarding than working hard.